 Virtnext Trading Application

-Want to learn how to create and execute a million dollar trading fraud?
-Here you go.
-The Virtnext Trading Application is a automated trading system that operates within the Binary Options arena.
-I was able to confirm that this scam has done over one million dollars in sales.
-Amazing marketing that appeals to the most desperate and vulnerable.
-A complete bullshit operation.
-Owner is threatening me with all sorts of lawsuits and legal mumbo jumbo.
-The guy is a complete and total fraud.
-The worst of the worst.
+Want to understand how to make and implement a thousand dollar trading fraud?
+Here you can go.
+The Virtnext Trading Program is a automated trading system which works inside the Binary Options arena.
+I managed to affirm that this scam has performed more than a million dollars in earnings.
+Awesome advertising that appeals to the most vulnerable and desperate.
+An entire bullshit operation.
+Owner is threatening me with a variety of suits and legal mumbo jumbo.
+The man is a complete and total fraud.

 In addition to creating this nonsense video, the company owner has also created these wonderful visuals of supposed websites that have published glowing reviews of his amazing magic trading software.
 Have a look.
 What he has done is take snapshots of these reputable websites, and then created fake headlines.
 None of these articles were ever published on Bloomberg, Fortune, CNN Money, etc. Pure fraud and complete nonsense.

 More promises of riches

 Whatever you do, don’t allow yourself to become part of this ass clown’s email list.
 Every morning, I receive an amazing update on how he turned yet another person into a overnight trading sensation.
 Complete with photos of expensive sports cars and exotic locations.

 To make matters worse, when I registered for the “free software”, I also included my real cell phone number.
 At 3:30 AM CST, I received the first of several telephone calls from a boiler room salesman that offered me some amazing advise on how to increase my returns.